-- the untaxed element of a roll-over superannuation benefit that a member is taken to receive under section 307-15 of the ITAA 1997 to the extent that it is not an excess untaxed roll-over amount (An amount will be an excess untaxed roll-over amount if it exceeds \$1 million.) - the untaxed element of roll-over superannuation benefits of a complying SMSF that arose as a result of the complying SMSF ceasing to be a constitutionally protected SMSF during the income year or at the end of the previous income year - the taxable component of a directed termination payment within the meaning of section 82-10F of the Income Tax (Transitional Provisions) Act 1997.
+- the untaxed element of a roll-over superannuation benefit that a member is taken to receive under section 307-15 of the ITAA 1997 to the extent that it is not an excess untaxed roll-over amount (An amount will be an excess untaxed roll-over amount if it exceeds \$1.045 million.) - the untaxed element of roll-over superannuation benefits of a complying superannuation fund that arose as a result of the complying superannuation fund ceasing to be a constitutionally protected superannuation fund during the income year or at the end of the previous income year - the taxable component of a directed termination payment within the meaning of section 82-10F of the Income Tax (Transitional Provisions) Act 1997.